Prevent Loneliness in Children

 Leveraging Community Resources to Foster Connection and Prevent Loneliness in Children

-Community resources provide essential avenues for children to build social connections, develop interests, and feel a part of their community.
+Community resources provide essential avenues for children to build social connections, develop interests, and feel a sense of belonging.
 Here are some strategies that can help:

 1. After-School Programs